AtleSkaanes/Programming-notes/cpp/General c++ notes.md

 ## Libraries

-Libraries are a common use in c++, they are used to add extra features to the otherwise pretty barebones language.
+Libraries are a common use in c++, they are used to adding extra features to the otherwise pretty bare-bones language.

 The most used library, that you will probably have to include in all of your projects, is `<iostream>`.
 It is this library that opens the ability to use some parts of the `std::` namespace, which is used for a multitude of things.
-In `<iostream>` you get access to both the input and output streams wich you can use to write and read from your console.
+In `<iostream>` you get access to both the input and output streams which you can use to write and read from your console.

-For example printing to the console, which is commonly used for console apps and for debugging looks like this:
+For example, printing to the console, which is commonly used for console apps and for debugging looks like this:

 ```cpp
 #include <iostream>